yogidevendra/docs/docs/beginner.md

 mvn test
 ```

-Some of the applications are discussed in the _Applications_ section below.
+Some of the applications are discussed in the _Sample Applications_ section below.
 The rest of this document provides a more leisurely introduction to Apex.

 ## Preliminaries